 This is probably less important than a good monitoring system, but still, it tells you that the facility is concerned about keeping your stuff safe.

 This is pretty standard but always good to confirm before you rent.

 Is there a sprinkler system in case of a fire?

-You'll want to make sure that the storage facility has properly safety features in place, in particular a sprinkler system that will work in case of fire.
+You'll want to make sure that the storage facility has proper safety features in place, in particular, a sprinkler system that will work in case of fire.

 Are there any limits to my access?